Development & Aid

 What is Development Management?

-Development management is the process of planning, administrating, and implementing a project on a local or regional level, with the end goal of improving standards of living through the progression of various economic, social, and political elements.
+Development management is the process of planning, administrating, and implementing a project on a local or regional level, aiming to improve living standards through the progression of various economic, social, and political elements.

 Our guide to development management offers a wealth of resources and guides featuring key information on different development theories and approaches, fundraising and grant writing, humanitarianism, economic development, structural adjustment programs, mapping, gender analysis, participatory development, research, development data and indices, statistics, monitoring and evaluation, NGO management, advocacy and campaigning, as well as top online resource centres.